wiseman-timelord/DongleQuery/README.md

 S3
 ...(Shortened)
 ```
-- AT Console Interface, if one knows how to use it... >_>
+- AT Console Interface, if one knows how to use it, I clearly don't!...
 ```
 ========================( DongleQuery )========================